Frequently Asked Questions

 A. We receive frequent questions about how returns are handled.
 When items are returned in our book drops they are placed on book trucks dated with the actual date of return and are discharged from patron records as of that date.
 As long as items are returned within the three day grace period, no fines will accrue.
 Due to the volume of materials checked out and returned, it can be several days before an item is checked in.
 Our current check-in system is manual.
 Plans for our future Library include space to install an automated check-in and sorting system that will greatly speed up the process.

 Q. Why can’t I see when an item is due?

 A. Crystal Lake Public Library is part of a 24-member computer consortium.
 The decision regarding the display of due dates is made by the consortium; it is not an individual library decision.
 At this time, the consortium has opted not to display due dates.

 Q. Why can’t I see where I am in the holds queue?

 A. Because the Crystal Lake Public library is one of a 24-member consortium, hold queue information would display as your position in the whole queue and not the queue for Crystal Lake only.
-Since this inaccurate information cause further confusion for our patrons, we have chosen not to display it.
+Since this inaccurate information causes further confusion for our patrons, we have chosen not to display it.
 We have asked our software company to address this issue.

 Q. Why do I have to pay for a CLPL card if I’m in the unincorporated area, when the people who live in the city get a free card?